How To Break In The Engine On Your 97-01 Honda CR250

 Get a running start and click into first gear, then ride your dirt bike for about 10 minutes with varying throttle input WITHOUT going over ¼ throttle.

-Let your bike rest for 5 minutes while checking gaskets and seals, then repeat the process five more times, increasing throttle input by a ¼ turn every second run.
+Let your bike rest for 5 minutes while checking gaskets and seals, then repeat the engine break-in process five more times, increasing throttle input by a ¼ turn every second run.

 - First Run – 1\4